torvalds/linux/Documentation/filesystems/path-lookup.rst

 ---------------------------------------

-Like other filesystem resources, such as inodes and directory entries, symlinks are cached by Linux to avoid repeated costly access to external storage.
+Like other filesystem resources, such as inodes and directory entries, symlinks are cached by GNU/Linux to avoid repeated costly access to external storage.
 It is particularly important for RCU-walk to be able to find and temporarily hold onto these cached entries, so that it doesn't need to drop down into REF-walk.